devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ## Fast Forward

 It's 2018, I learned `Kotlin` which is a programming language made for Android Apps.
 Kotlin is similar to Swift but unique in its own way.
 I love Coding using it.
 With that, I decided to make an app.
 I eventually landed making an App for our college.
 Its a note keeper app which will provide notes for your class if someone already uploaded.
 The app was powered by a Chatbot that I made.
-It was uploaded to play store initially but recently I removed it because I wasn't getting a lot of users.
+It was then uploaded to play store initially but recently I removed it because I wasn't getting a lot of active users.

 ![notekeeper](/assets/images/notekeeper.jpg)

 I also started learning Web Technologies the same year.
-I learned Nodejs, React, Angular, Vuejs, and made a lot of web apps for myself and my clients while I was providing freelancing service. you can take a look at my [instagram](https://instagram.com/dvlp.er) for more stuffs.
+I learned Node.js, React, Angular, Vue.js, and made a lot of web apps for myself and my clients while I was providing freelancing service. you can take a look at my [instagram](https://instagram.com/dvlp.er) for more stuffs.

 Some of the Web apps are: